mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 #### 5. Compile the VASP code

 To compile the VASP code use the `make` program, passing it the environment variable settings as shown.
 The settings shown will also build the Fortran 90 modules that VASP includes.
-Typically th

 ```bash
 make -j OPENBLAS_ROOT=$OPENBLAS_ROOT FFTW_ROOT=$FFTW_ROOT SCALAPACK_ROOT=$SCALAPACK_ROOT MODS=1 DEPS=1